-In addition to the daily real-time runs that must be completed in time to meet BC Hydro deadlines, we also make a significant number of experimental/research/exploratory runs for which timeliness is not an issue.
+In addition to the daily real-time runs that must be completed in time to meet deadlines of our clients, we also make a significant number of experimental/research/exploratory runs for which timeliness is not an issue.
 For this research, we use some of our slower servers, unused interstices in our large-server schedules, and we make extensive use of Compute Canada resources.
 Over the past several years, we have won the following Compute Canada Research Allocation Competition (RAC) awards:

 - 2018 - Awarded 92 core years & 50 TB storage

 - 2019 - Awarded 90 core years & 50 TB storage